ismo-karkkainen/specificjson/README.md

 returns true, you can Swap the value from parser to actual value object.

 For a writer of type "Foo", there will be a template class with indicated field names.
+You need to define NAMESPACE_FOO_TYPE macro using the template "Foo_Template" and types for template paramaters as the value.
+The typedef Foo will then be available in NAMESPACE.

-You need to define NAMESPACE_TYPENAME_TYPE macro using the template "Foo_Template" and types as value for typedef.
-The generated Write template function for type "Foo" will then check for presence of field values as appropriate and it writes the field names and values to the Sink type, which is assumed to have a method "write" that takes a pointer and byte count.
+The generated Write template function for type "Foo" will check for the presence of field values as appropriate.
+It writes the field names and values to the Sink type, which is assumed to have a method "write" that takes a pointer and byte count.
 For example std::ostream works.

-For a practical example see https://github.com/ismo-karkkainen/imageio README.md file and sources.
+For a practical example see https://github.com/ismo-karkkainen/fileio README.md file and readimage sources.

 If you want to provide your own parsers, you can export the existing ones, add your own, list the suitable ones and build a new script by calling the